Nicholas Eliot, 9th Earl of St Germans

 Nicholas Richard Michael Eliot, 9th Earl of St Germans (26 January 1914 – 11 March 1988) was a British peer.

 Early life and education

-Born at 2, Wyndham Place, Marylebone, London, Eliot was the son of Montague Eliot, 8th Earl of St Germans and Helen Agnes, daughter of Arthur Post, of New York, U.S.A.
+Born at 2, Wyndham Place, Marylebone, London, Eliot was the son of Montague Eliot, 8th Earl of St Germans and Helen Agnes, daughter of Arthur Post, of New York.
 He was educated at Eton.

 Career

-Eliot became a Captain in the Duke of Cornwall's Light Infantry, attached to the Royal Armoured Corps.
+Eliot became a captain in the Duke of Cornwall's Light Infantry, attached to the Royal Armoured Corps.
 He was a Justice of the Peace and DL.

 On 16 September 1960, he succeeded his father to become the 9th Earl of St Germans.

 Personal life

 Lord St Germans married three times: